quintusdias/geoserver/doc/en/user/source/rest/examples/python.rst

    * Creating a layer style (SLD package)
    * Adding a PostGIS table
    * Creating a layer group
-   * Uploading and modifying a image mosaic
+   * Uploading and modifying a image mosaic for a directory
    * Changing the catalog mode
    * Working with access control rules